 Accommodation: Perry’s Bridge Hollow Boutique Hotel or similar.

-Sit back and relax for an enchanting drive to the tiny Kingdom of Swaziland, a former British Protection Territory currently ruled by King Mswati III.
+Sit back and relax for an enchanting drive to the tiny Kingdom of Eswatini, a former British Protection Territory currently ruled by King Mswati III.
 Culture and heritage are deeply embedded in all aspects of Swazi life, and we gain an insight into these traditions by way of a Swazi cultural experience.
-We continue through Swaziland’s capital Mbabane on the Mbabane River, and onto the picturesque rolling hills of the Ezulwini Valley for an authentic African shopping experience at the colourful Ezulwini Craft Market.
+We continue through Eswatini’s capital Mbabane on the Mbabane River, and onto the picturesque rolling hills of the Ezulwini Valley for an authentic African shopping experience at the colourful Ezulwini Craft Market.
 Swazi artisans have a well deserved reputation for their skills in creating fine handcrafts and some have reached ‘Master’ status, so be sure to leave some space in your suitcase.
 Our overnight lodging is in the Ezulwini Valley.